 Be back in your space early for the kiddie parade.
 The kiddie parade starts at 3:45 pm and pre-registration is not required.
 Children should gather on the sidewalk near Redman Realty (corner of Park Street West and Hwy.
 51 South) by 3:15 pm.
 All bikes, trikes, wagons and strollers may be decorated in red, white and blue.
 No motorized vehicles are allowed in the kiddie parade.

 In appreciation & tribute to our hometown heroes, the main parade begins with a vintage military aircraft flyover and is led by over 100 area Never Forgotten Honor Flight Veterans.
-Be sure to look for Lakeland Union High School Football and Baseball players walking along the parade route collecting donations to send more deserving area veterans on the Never Forgotten Honor Flight.
+Be sure to look for Lakeland Union High School Football players walking along the parade route collecting donations to send more deserving area veterans on the Never Forgotten Honor Flight.

 Make your way a few blocks over to the Aqua Bowl and grab a seat for The Min-Aqua Bats special show beginning at 7 pm on Lake Minocqua.
 The group has provided free, thrilling water ski shows for over 50 years each summer.